peer-open-source/xara-docs/source/user/manual/model/elements/frame/index.rst

 Frame elements are used to model slender structural members like beams and columns.
 All frame elements are constructed with the form

-.. function:: Model.element(name, tag, nodes, section, transform)
+.. py:method:: Model.element(name, tag, nodes, section, transform)
    :noindex: